Billing & Fee Explanations

 Announcement:

-Spring 2024 due dates are now available.
+Summer and fall 2024 due dates are now available.
 Go to the Due Dates page to learn more.

 Educational expenses for the nine months of the fall and spring semesters vary according to personal needs and course of study.